-In this section, design and implementation of a switched Ethernet protocol for hard real-time communication are discussed.
-In subsection 2.1, network architecture is introduced.
-Subsection 2.2 describes the real-time channel establishment by applying admission control.
-Subsection 2.3 illustrates the management of hard real-time traffic and best-effort traffic.
-Lastly, in subsection 2.4, we elaborate feasibility analysis for real-time channel establishment and focus on scheduling of hard real-time data frames.
+The rest of the paper is organized as follows.
+In section 2, outline of the network architecture is introduced.
+Section 3 describes the RT channel establishment by applying the admission control.
+Section 4 illustrates the management of hard real-time traffic and best-effort traffic.
+We elaborate feasibility analysis for RT channel establishment and focus on scheduling of real-time frames in section 5.
+In section 6, performance evaluation of the proposed protocol is presented.
+The paper is concluded in section 7.

-2.1 Network architecture
+2. Network architecture

-We applied a full-duplex switched Ethernet which is connected to existing Internet.
+We applied a full-duplex switched Ethernet LAN which is connected to existing Internet.
 A switched Ethernet provides some key benefits over traditional Ethernet, such as full duplex and flow control.
 Therefore, switches enable flexible network configuration of multiple and simultaneous links between various ports.